 In the field, the reduction achieved at an aquifer location depends on the mass of dithionite and contact time that is achieved so that, in general, sediment is more reduced near the injection well and less reduced at a radial distance of 20 to 30 ft from the injection well.
 Laboratory experiments conducted with Fort Lewis, Washington sediment illustrate the sediment reductive capacity achieved is dependent on the amount of dithionite treatment (Figure 3.2).
-First, if the exact amount of dithionite is added to reduce the sediment (i.e., 2\di/Fe ratio = 1.0, one mole of dithionite reduces two moles of ferric iron), about 70% of the reductive capacity is achieved (Figure 3.2, solid triangles).
+First, if the exact amount of dithionite is added to reduce the sediment (i.e., 2di/Fe ratio = 1.0, one mole of dithionite reduces two moles of ferric iron), about 70% of the reductive capacity is achieved (Figure 3.2, solid triangles).
 If twice as much dithionite is added, the maximum capacity is achieved.
 Adding 30 times more dithionite than needed also achieves the maximum reductive capacity, but considerable dithionite is wasted.
-At dithionite/iron ratios < 1, less reductive capacity showed similar results as the 1-hr 0.5 M HCl iron extraction (open triangles) and reduced in 1-D columns (open diamond).
+At dithionite/iron ratios < 1, less reductive capacity is reached.
+The 1-D column oxidation method (solid triangles) of reductive capacity showed similar results as the 1-hr 0.5 M HCl iron extraction (open triangles and diamonds).
+There was also no difference between sediment reduced in batch systems (open triangles) and reduced in 1-D columns (open diamond).
 Thus, reductive capacity can be well predicted knowing the dithionite/iron ratio.